29-Year-Old Pitcher – Tampa Bay Rays

 Casey Weathers Contract Information:

-Signed a minor league contact with the Giants in December of 2013.
+Signed a minor league contract with the Rays in May 2014.

 Weathers has signed a minor league contract with the Giants, Baseball America's Matt Eddy reports.

 To instantly reveal our fantasy analysis of every player – including Casey Weathers – simply subscribe now.

 Age is determined on July 1st of each season.
 Jump To: ▼ Advanced StatsYes No No

 Tampa Bay Rays Roster